ethanniser/site/src/content/blog/the-difficulty-of-complexity.md

 ---
-title: "Effect is not hard mode"
+title: "The difficulty of complexity"
 pubDate: "Aug 29 2025"
 tags: ["effect"]
 ---